This is a four-part series all on my website, danharkey.com

 Summary:

 Real Estate borrowers willingly convey a security interest in their property as consideration for a loan.
-In non-judicial foreclosure states, they convey legal title to a third-party trustee.
-They will default with the lender when they fail to make payments, do not pay off their loan when it comes due, or fail to abide by their contractual obligations.
+In non-judicial foreclosure states, the lender conveys legal title to a third-party trustee.
+The borrower defaults with the lender when they fail to make payments, do not pay off their loan when it comes due, or fail to abide by their contractual obligations.

-A piece of the puzzle is that during the COVID fiasco, borrowers, tenants, and owners got used to not making payments as part of the social engineering plot.
+A piece of the puzzle is that during the COVID-19 pandemic, borrowers, tenants, and owners became accustomed to not making payments as part of a social engineering plot.
 This refers to the temporary relief measures and moratoriums implemented during the COVID-19 pandemic, which may have led to complacency among borrowers.
-We are now dealing with the fallout of the government's encouraged broker promises, which are back to pay-as-you-go, individual accountability, self-sufficiency, and merit-based advancement.
+We are now dealing with the fallout of the government’s encouragement of broker promises, which are shifting back to a pay-as-you-go, individual accountability, self-sufficiency, and merit-based advancement model.

-There are endless circumstances in which borrowers find themselves in trouble making payments, including over-extending, irresponsibility, family problems, medical and emotional problems, lack of employment, economic changes beyond their control, such as inflation, and the diminished purchasing power of the dollar.
+There are numerous circumstances in which borrowers find themselves in trouble making payments, including overextending, irresponsibility, family problems, medical and emotional issues, unemployment, economic changes beyond their control, such as inflation, and the diminished purchasing power of the dollar.

-This article addresses possible actions taken from the borrower's perspective after they default on the real property loans.
+This article discusses potential actions taken by borrowers after they default on real property loans.

 Article: